 Depot medroxyprogesterone acetate can also be used to treat menstrual disorders and, at high doses, can be used to treat certain types of cancer.
 This fact sheet is written specifically for the contraceptive depot medroxyprogesterone acetate shot.

 I am using the depot medroxyprogesterone acetate shot as birth control.
 I would like to try to get pregnant.
 How long does the drug stay in my body?

-Everyone is different.
-However, on average, it takes around 120 to 200 days after your last shot for the medication to be out of your body.
-The manufacturer of Depo Provera® found that most women who try to get pregnant after using depot medroxyprogesterone acetate get pregnant within 18 months after their last shot.
+People eliminate medications at different rates.
+In healthy adults, it takes 120 to 200 days for most of the depot medroxyprogesterone acetate to be gone from the body.
+The manufacturer of Depo Provera® found that most women who try to get pregnant after stopping depot medroxyprogesterone acetate get pregnant within 18 months after their last shot.

 Women who are trying to get pregnant should talk to their healthcare providers about taking folic acid before trying to get pregnant.

 What are the effects on my baby if I was already pregnant when I received my depot medroxyprogesterone acetate shot?